 At CIGC, our specialists have made a commitment to minimally invasive endometriosis removal.
 We perform a higher volume of cases, see a wider range of case types, and undergo comprehensive training sessions.
 Our surgeons have learned advanced techniques and procedures, and have learned to perform even the most complex GYN surgeries with the lowest complication rates.
 Whether you are undergoing a definitive surgery or a conservative surgery for your endometriosis, when you have it done at CIGC, you know you are working with specialists who concentrate only on this type of procedure.

-Have the most minimally invasive endometriosis treatment possible.
+Have the most minimally invasive endometriosis removal possible.

 Did you know that 60 percent of hysterectomies in this country are still performed open, which results in severe pain, higher complication rates, and a longer recovery period?
 Many clinics are also employing robotics, which require more incisions and leave more scars – not to mention they are more expensive.
 At CIGC, we have the advanced training to perform the surgery laparoscopically, which is far superior to open and robotic surgeries.
 It is less painful, leaves minimal scarring, and allows you to recover more quickly.